ECCC-ASTD-MRD/gem/README.md

 The installation process will create a directory named after the operating system on which the compilation was executed, and the compiler you used (work-${OS_NAME}-${COMPILER_NAME}).
-For example *work-Fedora-32-x86_64-gnu-10.2.1* could be created in the *work* directory, and the following executables are installed in the *bin* sub-folder:
+For example *work-Fedora-32-x86_64-gnu-10.2.1* could be created in the main directory, and the following executables are installed in the *bin* sub-folder:
+- cclargs_lite
+- checkdmpart
+- editfst
+- feseri
+- flipit
+- fstcomp
+- fststat
+- gem_monitor_end
+- gem_monitor_output
+- gemgrid
 - maingemdm
-- maingemgrid
+- pgsm
-- mainyy2global
+- prgemnml
-- flipit
+- prphynml
 - r.fstinfo
 - voir
-- editfst
-- fststat
-- cclargs_lite
-- pgsm
+- yy2global

 ## Running GEM